studygolang/gctt-godoc/Source/sync/sync.md

 A Locker represents an object that can be locked and unlocked.

-<h2 id="Map">type <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/sync/map.go#L16">Map</a>
+<h2 id="Map">type <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/sync/map.go#L17">Map</a>
     <a href="#Map">¶</a></h2>
 <pre>type Map struct {
     <span class="comment">// contains filtered or unexported fields</span>
 }</pre>

-Map is a concurrent map with amortized-constant-time loads, stores, and deletes.
+Map is like a Go map[interface{}]interface{} but is safe for concurrent use by multiple goroutines without additional locking or coordination.
+Loads, stores, and deletes run in amortized constant time.
-It is safe for multiple goroutines to call a Map's methods concurrently.

-It is optimized for use in concurrent loops with keys that are stable over time, and either few steady-state stores, or stores localized to one goroutine per key.

-For use cases that do not share these attributes, it will likely have comparable or worse performance and worse type safety than an ordinary map paired with a read-write mutex.
+The Map type is specialized.
+Most code should use a plain Go map instead, with separate locking or coordination, for better type safety and to make it easier to maintain other invariants along with the map content.

+The Map type is optimized for two common use cases: (1) when the entry for a given key is only ever written once but read many times, as in caches that only grow, or (2) when multiple goroutines read, write, and overwrite entries for disjoint sets of keys.
+In these two cases, use of a Map may significantly reduce lock contention compared to a Go map paired with a separate Mutex or RWMutex.

-The zero Map is valid and empty.
+The zero Map is empty and ready for use.
 A Map must not be copied after first use.

-<h3 id="Map.Delete">func (*Map) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/sync/map.go#L260">Delete</a>
+<h3 id="Map.Delete">func (*Map) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/sync/map.go#L261">Delete</a>
     <a href="#Map.Delete">¶</a></h3>
 <pre>func (m *<a href="#Map">Map</a>) Delete(key interface{})</pre>

 Delete deletes the value for a key.

-<h3 id="Map.Load">func (*Map) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/sync/map.go#L91">Load</a>
+<h3 id="Map.Load">func (*Map) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/sync/map.go#L92">Load</a>
     <a href="#Map.Load">¶</a></h3>
 <pre>func (m *<a href="#Map">Map</a>) Load(key interface{}) (value interface{}, ok <a href="/builtin/#bool">bool</a>)</pre>

 Load returns the value stored in the map for a key, or nil if no value is present.
 The ok result indicates whether value was found in the map.

-<h3 id="Map.LoadOrStore">func (*Map) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/sync/map.go#L192">LoadOrStore</a>
+<h3 id="Map.LoadOrStore">func (*Map) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/sync/map.go#L193">LoadOrStore</a>
     <a href="#Map.LoadOrStore">¶</a></h3>
 <pre>func (m *<a href="#Map">Map</a>) LoadOrStore(key, value interface{}) (actual interface{}, loaded <a href="/builtin/#bool">bool</a>)</pre>